Unipotent Ideals and Harish-Chandra Bimodules: Category for

 Write $L_\lambda$ for the irreducible module in $\mathsf{O}_\nu(\cW')$ corresponding to $\lambda$.
 For what follows we will need a formula for the action of $\fh^0\hookrightarrow \mathsf{C}_\nu(\cW')$ on $L_\lambda$.
 The next Corollary is a direct consequence of Lemma \ref{lem:shift_formula}.

-\begin{cor} The subspace $\fh^0 \hookrightarrow \mathsf{C}_\nu(\cW')$ acts on $L_{\lambda}$ by the character $(\lambda-\rho_e)|_{\fh^0}$.
+\begin{cor} The subspace $\fh^0 \hookrightarrow \mathsf{C}_\nu(\cW')$ acts on $L_{\lambda}$ by the character $(\lambda-\rho_{e'})|_{\fh^0}$.
 This character will be called the \emph{highest weight} of $L_{\lambda}$. \end{cor}

 Next, consider the category $\mathsf{Wh}$ of \emph{generalized Whittaker modules} for $\fg$, see \cite[Sec 4]{LosevStructureO}.
-These are $U(\fg)$-modules $M$ such that \begin{itemize} \item $\nu$ acts locally finitely on $M$. \item Each generalized eigenspace for the $\nu$-action is a Whittaker module for $\underline{\fg}$ in the sense of Kostant, \cite{KostantWhittaker}. \end{itemize} We note that the irreducible objects in $\mathsf{Wh}$ are parameterized by their highest weight spaces for $\nu$.
+These are $U(\fg)$-modules $M$ such that \begin{itemize} \item $\nu$ acts locally finitely on $M$ {and the eigenvalues are bounded from above}. \item Each generalized eigenspace for the $\nu$-action is a Whittaker module for $\underline{\fg}$ in the sense of Kostant, \cite{KostantWhittaker}. \end{itemize} We note that the irreducible objects in $\mathsf{Wh}$ are parameterized by their highest weight spaces for $\nu$.
 Each highest weight space is an irreducible Whittaker module for $\underline{\fg}$, and they are in bijection with $\fh^*/\underline{W}$ (by taking infinitesimal character).
 If $\lambda \in \fh^*$ is integrally anti-dominant, we write $\widetilde{L}_\lambda$ for the irreducible object in $\mathsf{Wh}$ corresponding to $\lambda$.
 The following is a direct corollary of \cite[Theorem 4.1]{LosevStructureO}.

 \begin{prop} There is a category equivalence $\Psi: \mathsf{O}_\nu(\cW')\xrightarrow{\sim}\mathsf{Wh}$ such that $\Psi(L_\lambda)\simeq \widetilde{L}_\lambda$ for all $\lambda\in \fh^*/\underline{W}$. \end{prop}